krishnabhargav/krishnabhargav.github.com/_posts/2015-12-22-Learning-FSharp-Numerlogy.md

 Now we have a nice function `combine` that takes a function and two numbers; combines them using the function specified.
 We can then generate utility functions for sum and diff passing in the (+) and (-) as functions.
 Notice the usage of + and - operators as functions - which is what they really are.

 With this, I would like to conclude the post.
 Hopefully, it showed my thought process around type-driven development and how your types can be expressed in F# and worked with.
 I am sure there are better explanations and corrections than what I managed to come up with.
 Feel free to send in PR for any corrections you want to suggest.

+The code is also available [here on github](https://github.com/krishnabhargav/numbermagic)